Las Vegas Sands interested in M&A in Asia: Adelson

 Mr Ho also said that once it was confirmed that the Covid-19 disease had been stopped, the authorities in Macau would ask the central government to consider restarting the IVS.
 He said the authorities might have more clarity regarding this matter by the end of April, depending on the efforts to contain the further spread of the pandemic.

-Mr Goldstein also described a return of visitors from Macau’s neighbouring mainland province Guangdong as “pivotal”.
+Las Vegas Sands’ Mr Goldstein described a return of visitors from Macau’s neighbouring mainland province Guangdong as “pivotal” in itself.

 He added: “Once that happens it opens the door for others [provinces] to follow.”
 But he added that “airlift” to Macau “may still be muted for a while”.